 With a trust, the trustee is the legal entity, not the trust itself.
 A trustee can be an individual or a company.
 The advantages of a trust are that there are tax and asset protection benefits.
 These should be discussed with an accountant to see how this would affect your particular circumstances.

-The disadvantages of a trust are that it is more expensive to set up than a company, particularly if you also want to set up a corporate trustee.
+The disadvantages of a trust is that it is more expensive to set up than a company.
+This is particularly so if you also want to set up a corporate trustee.
 The trust must distribute the profit/income of the trust to the beneficiaries each financial year to avoid paying the highest tax rate.
-This can be a problem if your business needs working capital or wants to attract investment to grow the business.
+This can be a problem if your business needs working capital or wants to attract investment.

 Issues to Consider